andrzejlisek/ConChat/Readme.md

 # ConChat overview

-**ConChat** is the simple console application written in Java language and the main purpose is using with **OpenAI ChatGPT** and **Google Gemini** services\.
+**ConChat** is the simple console application written in Java language and the main purpose is using with **OpenAI ChatGPT**, **Google Gemini** and **Anthropic Claude** services\.
 The application works natively on Linux and probably will work on every Unix\-like system including MacOs X, but is not tested\.
 On Windows the application will not work due to Java console support limitations\.
 Application should work in every operating system, when standard streams are redirected to VT100\-compatible terminal\.

-**ConChat** supports both **ChatGPT** and **Gemini** chatbot service through official REST API\.
+**ConChat** supports both **ChatGPT**, **Gemini** and **Claude** chatbot service through official REST API\.
 These APIs is payable and requires indivual API key for use\.
 In order to use the application, the one of the two services is sufficient, but access to both services gives more LLM engines to use\.

 # Configuration file